 Tangible vs. Intangible Heritage

 While physical structures like the Pyramids of Giza or the Colosseum are immediately recognizable as heritage, equally important is intangible cultural heritage—traditions, oral histories, performing arts, rituals, and craftsmanship that communities pass down through generations.
 UNESCO’s Intangible Cultural Heritage program recognizes that a site’s meaning can be inseparable from the living practices that animate it.
 For example, the Vimbuza healing dance of Malawi is both a performance and a therapeutic practice, deeply tied to the landscapes where it is performed.
+Such practices ensure that heritage remains a living, evolving entity rather than a static museum piece.

 Categories of Heritage Sites